Snail51/URI-Compressor/README.md

   The program then collects the GET URI attributes of `data`, `enc`, and `cmpr` to decompress the data and obtain the original string.

  ## Demo
-  An interactive demo of this script is available in [demo.html](https://github.com/Snail51/URI-Compressor/blob/main/demo.html).
+  An interactive demo of this script is available in [demo.html](https://github.com/Snail51/URI-Compressor/blob/main/demo.html) ([Interactive Demo](https://tools.snailien.net/URI-Compressor/demo/demo.html))

  ## Installation
   Simply insert the included `uriCompressor-min.js` in a `<script>` tag in the header of your document.